elidickinson/shot-power-scraper/README.md

 ## ⚠️ Important: Differences from Original shot-scraper

-This fork has significant differences from the original.
+This fork has some important differences from the original.
+It only supports Chrome/Chromium and some features aren't fully implemented.

-### 🚫 **Commands That Don't Work**
+### 🚫 **Commands & Features That Don't Work**
-- `shot-power-scraper har` - HAR file recording is not implemented.
+- `shot-power-scraper har` - Not implemented.
-- `shot-power-scraper accessibility` - Returns placeholder data only.
+- `shot-power-scraper accessibility` - Not implemented.
+- `--log-requests` option is not implemented.
+- Selectors like `-s` don't currently work correctly with screenshots
+- `--quality` to specify JPEG quality not implemented.

 ### 🔄 **Commands With Limited Functionality**
 - Console logging (`--log-console`) - Basic CDP implementation, may miss some message types.
 - Browser selection (`--browser`) - Only Chrome/Chromium is supported.
-- The `--log-requests` option is not implemented.

-### ⚠️ **Missing Features from Original**
-- **Multi-browser support** - Firefox and WebKit/Safari automation is not available.
-- **Advanced network features** - HAR recording and request interception are not available.

 ## 📋 **Command Status**